 Melissa Finkenbiner was born and raised in the United States in rural Ohio.
 In 2008 she received a Bachelor of Arts in Art Education.

-In Myanmar, Finkenbiner was inspired by the serenity of the various people groups during a time of rapid change.
-Her large oil paintings revolved around themes of changing fate, while her intimate ink drawings captured fleeting rhythms of everyday life.
+In Myanmar, Finkenbiner was inspired by the serenity of the diverse people during a time of rapid change.
+Her larger than life oil paintings revolved around themes of changing fate, while her intimate ink drawings captured fleeting rhythms of everyday life.